olivergardiner/palladium/org.eclipse.swt.nebula-root/README.md

 Welcome to the Eclipse Nebula project.
 This repositority contains a large set of UI elements that can be used in Fat or Thin client applications based on Java and SWT.

+This is a modified copy of the official nebula release and is included solely for the purpose of turning off automatic linking of text with an "@" within the rich text editor implemented by CKEditor.
+This is a feature of the Webkit browser, and not code explicitly within CKEditor, but requires a javascript directive to turn this feature off (as it is on by default).
+Specifically, in the template.html file for the "richtext" widget, this line is added:

+'document.execCommand("AutoUrlDetect", false, false)'

 ## Download
 Please have a look at https://www.eclipse.org/nebula/downloads.php